WillYallop/functionalities/packages/formhandler/README.md

 An element with this attribute will have its innerHTML set to the first error message that corresponds to the input on validation failing.

+## New Validation Attributes

+The file input type has two new validation attributes as well as extending the function of the accept attribute.

+### accept

+By default the accept attribute doesnt work with the browser input validation API.
+All it does is tell the file browser window what files you can select.
+This library extends this functionality so if present the input will now return errors if the file you upload doesnt match one of the values.

+### accept-max

+A new attribute for files to specify the max file size.
+This value must be in KB.
+For example 1MB is equal to 1024KB.
+This works on each file uploaded in the case the input has the multiple attribute.

+### accept-min

+A new attribute for files to specifiy the min file size.
+This value must be in KB.
+For example 1MB is equal to 1024KB.
+This works on each file uploaded in the case the input has the multiple attribute.

 ## Recaptcha